Last updated on May 18, 2026

 Vintage is as close as Magic comes to no-holds-barred, with nearly every single card in Magicโ€™s history allowed.
 Not only are those original dual lands expected, but most decks include copies of the most infamously strong cards in the game: the Power Nine.
 A Black Lotus runs you nearly $20,000, so if you play Vintage, chances are you started collecting in 1993, are a celebrity, or saved up your Magic Online Tix.

-Dredge, the most popular deck in the format, is also among the cheapest decks in the greater Vintage meta: It doesnโ€™t use lands to cast spells. $9,100 of the deckโ€™s $10K price tag is locked up in four copies of Bazaar of Baghdad which helps fuel the deckโ€™s graveyard strategy.
+One the most popular decks in the format is Dredge, which is among the cheapest decks in the greater Vintage meta: It doesnโ€™t use lands to cast spells. $9,100 of the deckโ€™s $11K price tag is locked up in four copies of Bazaar of Baghdad which helps fuel the deckโ€™s graveyard strategy.

 Deck Prices in Constructed vs Limited

 The playing field is fully level in Limited since each player puts in the same amount to play.
+Depending on your Limited event, the cost to buy the packs and play in the event is often about $20-25 for a Draft and $35-40 for Sealed.
 In Constructed on the other hand, there are sometimes significant gaps in how much players spent on their cards.
-If you donโ€™t like the idea of spending a lot of money on a Magic deck, but the purely casual nature of Commander doesnโ€™t speak to you, thereโ€™s a good chance youโ€™ll like Limited.
+If you donโ€™t like the idea of an arms war or spending a lot of money on a Magic deck, and the nature of Commander doesnโ€™t speak to you, thereโ€™s a good chance youโ€™ll like Limited.

 In Constructed, you buy cards and build decks from what you own.
-There are entry costs to both Constructed and Limited, and itโ€™ll cost more to participate in Limited events.
+There are entry costs to both Constructed and Limited, and itโ€™ll cost more to participate in Limited events where you add the cards to your collection.
 But you donโ€™t need to have invested in the format before you walk in the door, so the overall barrier-to-entry is much lower in Limited

 How to Check the Price of a Deck